-...
+- ...
 Of course, once the IRS investigates my character and suitability to allow me access to their electronic record, things could get dicey.
-We'll see.
+We'll see. - i.

-- h.
-Basis Consistency.
-The IRS has been working on Form 8971 and its instructions, as discussed in Item 3.g above.
-Once these are published, the IRS will continue working on regulations to provide more details in the implementation of the basis consistency/information reporting legislation. - i.
 Inflation Adjustments for 2016.
 Revenue Procedure 2015-53 describes inflation adjustments for 2016.
 Some of the adjusted figures include the following: - Individual income tax brackets: The top bracket for married individuals begins at \$466,950 of taxable income; the top bracket for single individuals begins at \$415,050 of taxable income; - Estate and trust income tax brackets: The top bracket begins at \$12,400 of taxable income; - Transfer tax exemption amount: The basic exclusion amount (i.e., the estate, gift, and GST "exemption" amount) is \$5,450,000; - Annual exclusion: The gift tax annual exclusion remains at \$14,000; and - Gifts to non-citizen spouse: The first \$148,000 of present interest gifts to a noncitizen spouse are excluded from taxable gifts.